fkwon-oliver/Syllabi/README.md

 # Syllabi

 An open-source AI-powered chatbot platform with advanced knowledge base integration, multi-modal support, and seamless integrations.
+## 🤝 Looking for Maintainers

+I'm starting a new job and won't have bandwidth to actively maintain this. **If you're interested in helping maintain this project**, here's how:

+**Start contributing:**
+- Submit quality PRs
+- Help triage issues
+- Improve documentation
+- Review other people's PRs (even without merge rights, reviews are valuable!)

+**Then just ask:**
+If you've made meaningful contributions and want write access to help maintain the project, just open an issue or comment saying so.
+I'm happy to add contributors who show they understand the codebase and want to help.

+**No formal process, no committee, no bureaucracy.** Just good vibes and good code. ✌️

+**Or fork it!** If you want to take the project in a different direction or I'm not responsive enough, forking is totally fine.
+That's the beauty of open source.
 ## 🌟 Features

 - **AI-Powered Chatbots**: Build intelligent chatbots with OpenAI GPT-4 and other LLMs